bnb-chain/bnb-chain-tutorial/README.md

 - Truffle

 ### Organization
-- **01-BSC Hello World Full Stack dApp:** Tutorial on how to develop a simple full stack dapp with front-end integration on BSC Testnet.
+- **01-BSC Hello World Full Stack dApp:** Tutorial on how to develop a simple full-stack dapp with front-end integration on BSC Testnet.
+- **02-BSC Block Explorer:** Tutorial on how to develop a simple full-stack dapp that can fetch transaction details from a user given transaction hash.